Veterans Living Abroad: Dominican Republic

 Santiago: iWellness

 John’s Note: I do not recommend any one healthcare center more than another.
 You can visit these centers even if you are on vacation or visiting temporarily, which I recommend you do.
 They will be happy to provide you a tour and most provide services beyond healthcare, including help with things like relocation.
-If you want to learn

 If you’re debating moving abroad, read my article 5 Tips For Veterans Moving Abroad to get started.
 It’s never been my mission to convince Veterans to move abroad, I’d just like to provide information and resources for those interested in doing so.
 I’m still my brothers and sisters keeper and believe we must be there for one another, even more so after service.